robang74/redfishos/recovery/README.md

 The package created is less tha 450Kb and it is included in this repository due to its relatively small size.

-What is missing is `strings` because with its dependency will have brought this package at the size of 1.5Mb while a 3x faster 16Kb version of `strings` can be compiled from [this source](strings.c).
+What is missing is `strings` because with its dependency will have brought this package at the size of 1.5Mb while a 2x faster 16Kb version of `strings` can be compiled from [this source](strings.c) presented in the busybox developers m-list in [this thread](https://lists.busybox.net/pipermail/busybox/2023-July/090396.html).

 ---